 What is Resilience?

-Resilience is the ability of a community to prepare for and respond effectively to stress.
-Some of the stresses will come on suddenly, like the 2013 flood, wildfires, violence or illnesses.
-Others take their toll over time, such as economic hardship, social inequality, or the declining health of a community and its members.
-In either case, resilient communities not only bounce back from these challenges but also "bounce forward," preserving the quality of life today and improving their legacy for future generations.
+Resilience is the ability of a community to prepare for and respond effectively to shocks and stressors.
+The shocks will come on suddenly, like the 2013 flood, wildfires, violence or illnesses.
+The stressors take their toll over time, such as economic hardship, social inequality, or the declining health of a community and its members.
+Resilient communities prepare for, survive, adapt and learn to thrive under new conditions.